unit-mesh/auto-dev/README.md

   </a>
 </p>

-> 🧙‍♂️ AutoDev: The AI-powered coding wizard with multilingual support 🌐, auto code generation 🏗️, and a helpful
+> 🧙‍AutoDev: The AI-powered coding wizard with multilingual support 🌐, auto code generation 🏗️, and a helpful
 > bug-slaying assistant 🐞!
 Customizable prompts 🎨 and a magic Auto Testing feature 🧪 included! 🚀

 Features: